akka/akka/akka-docs/src/main/paradox/scala/stream/stream-quickstart.md

 @@@ note

-If you would like to get an overview of the used vocabulary first instead of diving head-first into an actual example you can have a look at the @ref[Core concepts](stream-flows-and-basics.md#core-concepts) and @ref[Defining and running streams](stream-flows-and-basics.md#defining-and-running-streams) sections of the docs, and then come back to this quickstart to see it all pieced together into a simple example application.
+If you would like to get an overview of the used vocabulary first instead of diving head-first into an actual example you can have a look at the @ref:[Core concepts](stream-flows-and-basics.md#core-concepts) and @ref:[Defining and running streams](stream-flows-and-basics.md#defining-and-running-streams) sections of the docs, and then come back to this quickstart to see it all pieced together into a simple example application.

 @@@